HewlettPackard/swarm-learning/examples/nih/README.md

    -e http_proxy= -e https_proxy= --apls-ip=${APLS_IP}
    ```

-13.	*On both host-1*:
-    Two node Swarm training is automatically started when the run task (swarm_mnist_task) gets assigned and executed.
-User can open a new terminal on both host-1 and host-2 and monitor the docker logs of ML nodes for Swarm training.
+11. Three nodes Swarm training is automatically started when the run task gets assigned and executed.
+User can open a new terminal on both host-1 and monitor the docker logs of ML nodes for Swarm training.
 Swarm training will end with the following log message at the end –
     `SwarmCallback : INFO : All peers and Swarm training rounds finished.
 Final Swarm model was loaded.`
     Final Swarm model will be saved inside \<PROJECT\> location which will likely be user's specific as `workspace/mnist/<userN>` directory on both the hosts.
 All the dynamically spawned SL and ML nodes will exit after Swarm training.
 The SN and SWOP nodes continue running.

-14.	*On both host-1*:
-    To clean-up, run the `scripts/bin/stop-swarm` script on all the systems to stop and remove the container nodes of the previous run.
+12. To clean-up, run the `scripts/bin/stop-swarm` script on all the systems to stop and remove the container nodes of the previous run.
 If needed, take backup of the container logs.
 Finally remove docker networks (`host-1-net` ) and docker volume (`sl-cli-lib`) and delete the `workspace` directory.